PlayStation Portal

 The PlayStation Portal is a handheld gaming accessory for the PlayStation 5, developed by Sony Interactive Entertainment, first released on November 15, 2023.
 It is used to stream video games and other media from a PlayStation 5 via the Portal's Wi-Fi connection using Remote Play technology.
-The Portal is able to control the console using its own built-in screen and DualSense-like controller styled like a handheld game console, although it does not run any games or media natively on its own.
+The Portal is able to control the console using its own built-in capacitive touch screen and DualSense-like controller styled like a handheld game console, although it does not run any games or media natively on its own.

 Hardware and technicals

 The PlayStation Portal's main hardware features include an 8-inch LCD HD screen and "all of the buttons and features of a DualSense controller".
 It runs a heavily modified version of Android 13 on a Snapdragon 662 system-on-chip.
 Unlike the Nintendo Switch or Sony's own previous PlayStation Vita and PlayStation Portable, the PlayStation Portal is not a standalone game console and only functions as a streaming receiver for PlayStation 5.
 In November 2024, Sony rolled out test versions of the device's software to give cloud gaming access to players with PlayStation Plus Premium, which exited beta and became officially available in November 2025.